 Classically, JLNS is suspected in a deaf child who experiences syncopal episodes that are often precipitated by emotion or exercise.
 Fifty percent of patients have a cardiac event by age three.
 Other pertinent clues are a history of iron deficiency anemia and elevated gastrin levels.
-A physical exam is mostly unremarkable other than the deafness.
+A physical exam is mostly unremarkable other than deafness.

-Once JLNS is suspected in a child who has congenital deafness and syncopal episodes, the next step is to evaluate the QTc interval to check if it is longer than 500 msec.
+Once JLNS is suspected in a child with congenital deafness and syncopal episodes, the next step is to evaluate the QTc interval to check if it is longer than 500 msec.
 Identifying the pathogenic variants in either the KCNQ1 or KCNE1 confirms the diagnosis.
 Testing for the genes can either be done as a single-gene test, a multigene panel, or comprehensive genomic testing.

 Hearing loss is usually treated successfully with cochlear implantation.

 Anesthesia for any surgical procedure has implications in a patient with JLNS.
-Any trigger to arrhythmia including sympathetic overdrive, hypo- or hyperthermia, hypovolemia, and hypercarbia should be carefully avoided.
+Any trigger to arrhythmia, including sympathetic overdrive, hypo- or hyperthermia, hypovolemia, and hypercarbia, should be carefully avoided.
 High airway pressure should be avoided.
-Beta blockers should be readily available along with equipment for immediate transcutaneous or transvenous pacing and defibrillation.
+Beta-blockers should be readily available along with equipment for immediate transcutaneous or transvenous pacing and defibrillation.

 Complications of untreated disease can lead to syncope, cardiac arrest, and sudden death.

 Jervell and Lange-Nielsen syndrome (JLNS) is a rare autosomal recessive disorder that classically presents in a deaf child with recurrent syncopal episodes.
-It is a form of a long QT syndrome that is characterized by a QTc greater than 500 msec and bilateral sensorineural hearing loss.
-Cardiovascular complications are managed with beta blockade (preferably with nadolol) and ICD evaluation.
+It is a form of a prolonged QT syndrome that is characterized by a QTc greater than 500 msec and bilateral sensorineural hearing loss.
+Cardiovascular complications are managed with beta-blockade (preferably with nadolol) and ICD evaluation.
 Hearing loss is treated with cochlear implantation.
 Differential diagnoses of JLNS include Romano-Ward syndrome, Timothy syndrome, Andersen Tawil syndrome, and acquired causes such as electrolyte abnormalities and drugs.

 |||JERVELL A,LANGE-NIELSEN F, Congenital deaf-mutism, functional heart disease with prolongation of the Q-T interval and sudden death.
 American heart journal.
 1957 Jul [PubMed PMID: 13435203]|